 - tofu, cubed and browned

 Although a very simple dish to pull together, there are a few tips/tricks on how to take your fried rice from good to great.

 Tips on How to Make the Chinese Shrimp Fried Rice:

 - Use cold, leftover cooked rice.
 Leaving the rice in the refrigerator for at least a day rids of excess moisture and allows the grains to firm up, making them easier to separate and prevents the rice from turning into mush.
 If you need to use freshly-cooked rice, spread it out in a thin layer on a baking sheet and stick in the fridge for a few hours to dry out and completely cool.

 - Cooking fried rice is a very quick process.
 Make sure all your ingredients are prepared and ready to go for the brief stir-frying.

-- A Wok is best but a wide pan with high sides will work as well.
+- A wok is best but a wide pan with slanted will work as well.
 Set burners on high heat and heat your wok until blazing hot.
 This will prevent the rice from sticking to the surface and gives the whole dish a nice toasty flavor.

 - Do not overcrowd the pan and cook in batches, as necessary, to prevent the temperature of the wok from plummeting and to provide room for the rice grains to toast and caramelize.

 - Add liquid seasonings such as soy sauce or fish sauce sparingly.
 You want to limit the amount of liquid or moisture to keep the fried rice from getting mushy.

 Give this shrimp fried rice for dinner tonight, it’s amazing with Kung Pao chicken!
-By following the tips above, you’ll make it perfectly anytime, every time.
+By following the tips above, you’ll make fried rice perfectly anytime, every time.
 Enjoy!